Meter Replacement Project

 • You'll receive a notification postcard approximately two (2) weeks before the PUD plans to begin meter replacement work in your area.

-• On the day of the meter replacement, a PUD employee will knock on your door before starting any work.
+• On the day of the meter replacement, a crew member will knock on your door before starting any work.

 • You don’t need to be home for us to install your new meter as long as we have safe and clear access to your existing meter.